 - If the watermelon is dusty, give it a quick wash and dry with a towel.

 - You will need to cut a flat surface on the watermelon so that it can stand on its own.
-To do this, cut off about 1/3 of the watermelon on an angle (diagonal).
+To do this, cut off about 1/3 of the watermelon on a diagonal angle.

-- Place the watermelon, flat side down, onto a large platter or cutting board.
+- Place the watermelon, flat side down, onto your work surface (large platter or cutting board).

-- Cut out the mouth with a sharp knife.
+- Cut out the mouth opening with a sharp knife.

-- Use a melon baller to scoop out the watermelon.
-Leave 2-3″ of the base intact.
+- Use melon baller to scoop out the watermelon.
+Leave 2-3" of the base intact.
 We learned the hard way that if you scoop out too much of the watermelon that the juices will leak out the bottom.
-Leaving 3″ of watermelon will create a barrier.
+Leaving 3" of watermelon will create a barrier.

-- Make cuts all around the white outline area to create teeth.
+- Make triangle cuts all around the white outline area to create teeth in serrated pattern.

 Here are more fun watermelon carving ideas from Taste of Home.